EvaMariaKuck/US-Tornados_Python/README.md

 This case study was performed for educational purposes as a part of a Data Analytics Course.
 The goal was, among other things, to identify variables which could explain the number of injuries caused by tornados.

 ## Data Source
-This dataset was found on Kaggle: https://www.kaggle.com/datasets/danbraswell/us-tornado-dataset-1950-2021 It was derived from a dataset produced by the NOAA's Storm Prediction Center.
+Thes dataset was found on Kaggle: https://www.kaggle.com/datasets/danbraswell/us-tornado-dataset-1950-2021 It was derived from a dataset produced by the NOAA's Storm Prediction Center.
 The primary changes made to create this dataset were the deletion of some columns, change of some data types, and sorting by date.